 Benefits of Azelaic Acid for Skin

-Azelaic acid is a multifunctional skincare ingredient that tackles a multitude of concerns related to breakouts and inflammation.
+Azelaic acid is a multifunctional skincare ingredient that tackles a multitude of concerns related to breakouts and inflammation:

-- Fights acne: It has antibacterial properties, and according to Fusco, and it's reported to be bactericidal to P. acnes, which leads to acne.
+- Fights acne: It has antibacterial properties, and according to Fusco, it's reported to be bactericidal to P. acnes, which leads to acne.

-- Treats rosacea: Azelaic acid could help with pore-clogging, inflammation, and secondary infections caused by rosacea.
-"It’s a less irritating option, which is why we use it for rosacea because the skin tends to be very sensitive," Gerstner says.
+- Treats rosacea: Azelaic acid could help with pore-clogging, inflammation, and secondary infections caused by rosacea: "It’s a less irritating option, which is why we use it for rosacea because the skin tends to be very sensitive," Gerstner says.

 - Is safe for pregnant women: Fusco says azelaic acid is one of the few treatment options for acne, rosacea, clogged pores, or pigmentation that is generally safe for pregnant women.

-- Is gluten-free: Despite being wheat-derived, Fusco says most gastroenterologists agree that it can’t be absorbed significantly enough through your skin to trigger a gluten sensitivity or reaction.
+- Is gluten-free: Despite being wheat-derived, Fusco says most gastroenterologists agree that it likely can’t be absorbed significantly enough through your skin to trigger a gluten sensitivity or reaction.

 Side Effects of Azelaic Acid

-Although it is possible to experience slight irritation, Fusco and Gerstner say they do not find that their patients have adverse reactions to it and that by and large, it's a mild type of acid.
+Overall, Fusco and Gerstner say they do not find that their patients have adverse reactions to it and that by and large, it's a mild type of acid.

 How to Use It

 To help the azelaic acid absorb and perform even more effectively, Fusco recommends applying your AHA (like glycolic or lactic acid), BHA (salicylic acid), or retinol first to open up the skin and accept the azelaic acid more readily.
-Then, follow with a hydrating moisturizer and a sunscreen with an SPF of at least 30 in the morning.
+Then, follow with a hydrating moisturizer and a sunscreen with SPF of at least 30 in the morning.